sylvainbx/rust-book-fr/FRENCH/src/ch03-02-data-types.md

 > of the values the type can hold.
 In the case of a `u8`, 256 becomes 0, 257
 > becomes 1, and so on.
 The program won’t panic, but the variable will have a
 > value that probably isn’t what you were expecting it to have.
 Relying on
 > integer overflow’s wrapping behavior is considered an error.
-If you want to
+>
+> To explicitly handle the possibility of overflow, you can use these families
-> wrap explicitly, you can use the standard library type [`Wrapping`][wrapping].
+> of methods that the standard library provides on primitive numeric types:
+>
+> - Wrap in all modes with the `wrapping_*` methods, such as `wrapping_add`
+> - Return the `None` value if there is overflow with the `checked_*` methods
+> - Return the value and a boolean indicating whether there was overflow with
+>   the `overflowing_*` methods
+> - Saturate at the value's minimum or maximum values with `saturating_*`
+>   methods
 -->

 > ##### Dépassement d'entier